daveharms/daveharms.github.io/Education_project.md

 <img src="images/state house.jpg?raw=true"/>

+The complete dataset for 2017 education data can be found [here.](https://www.kaggle.com/datasets/ndalziel/massachusetts-public-schools-data)

 ### What I Learned

 As a teacher in Massachusetts, this data speaks to me.
 The dataset analyzed was from 2017, and it showed that at the time, there was not a large effect of class size compared to college admissions.